In this travel guide, you can discover the top things to see and do in Kunming (昆明), the capital of Yunnan province.

 You might have heard of the Stone Forest, one of the most popular attractions near Kunming, but few people visit the nearby Naigu Stone Forest.

-The rock formations are slightly darker in color, but the views are equally stunning.
+The rock formations are slightly darker, but the views are equally stunning.
 The advantage of this place is that it is way less crowded.
+A nice path will take you around and inside the peaks.

 Getting to the Stone Forest is relatively easy since there is a High-Speed train from Kunming.
 It takes about 30 minutes to arrive there.
 Then you can take a local bus or taxi to the entrance.
 It’s the same area where the Jiuxan Caves are located (here is my guide).